 Write down what you want to learn on many little papers and distribute them all over your home.
 This way, you will always be confronted with them, no matter what you are doing.
 Sometimes different colors or pens can help to memorize them.

 It sounds simple, but this type of rote memorization is still a very effective way to learn by heart.
 If you deal with the same information over and over again, it will eventually be internalized automatically.
 Therefore, take the opportunity to surround yourself with the learning material.

 And last but not least, have breaks!
 Your brain needs breaks and time to work with all the new information.
 After pushing all this new content into your brain, rote memorization can only really work when you give your brain rest to deal with the new information.

-Learning new content is particularly easy if the learner can make connections to knowledge, and if the new content makes sense.
-If you have a new hobby, you learn a lot of new things in a short time because you enjoy it.
+Learning new content is particularly easy if the learner can connect to knowledge and if the new content makes sense.
+If you have a new hobby, you know many new things quickly because you enjoy it.
 Try a few different methods and memory games and work out what learning type you are.
-Once you understand how you memorize new information fast and for long term, practice as much and often as you can.
-Learning is working, and no one can do that for you.
+Once you understand how you memorize new information fast and practice as much and often as you can for the long term, learning is working, and no one can do that for you.